wwwebconcepts/RazorSmartMailer/README.md

 Vertical positions: Top Middle Bottom.

-Combine the horizontal and vertical choices in any of the 9 possible combinations to select position.
+Combine the horizontal and vertical choices in any of the 9 possible combinations to select position.The required format is: horizontal-vertical.
 ### Notes

 TBD